Canada. Much of the country is uninhabited, winters here are notorious, and the entire country has a reputation for being super polite.

 - Canada has a flourishing wine trade, and it’s actually decent wine and a reasonable price.
 Try it before you turn your nose up.

 - Poutine is slang for “mess.”
 It’s drunk food and hungover food for people of all ages.

 - If you go skiing and you’re used to skiing in Europe, check the grading of each slope.
 There are no red runs, and gradings vary from resort to resort.

-But the main thing you need to know about Canada before you move is that it is truly epic.
+But the main thing you need to know about the lifestyle in Canada before you move is that it is truly epic.
 From the landscape and scenery to the people, Canada is an incredible place to live.

 You might find useful:

 - Living In Canada – a detailed guide for expats on moving and settling down in Canada.

 - The Best Places To Live In Canada.

 - The Best Province To Live In Canada.